Slot machine: Australia

 In Australia "Poker Machines" or "pokies" are officially termed "gaming machines".
 In Australia, gaming machines are a matter for state governments, so laws vary between states.
 Gaming machines are found in casinos (approximately one in each major city), pubs and clubs in some states (usually sports, social, or RSL clubs).
 The first Australian state to legalize this style of gambling was New South Wales, when in 1956 they were made legal in all registered clubs in the state.
 There are suggestions that the proliferation of poker machines has led to increased levels of problem gambling; however, the precise nature of this link is still open to research.

-In 1999 the Australian Productivity Commission reported that nearly half Australia's gaming machines were in New South Wales.
+In 1999 the Australian Productivity Commission reported that nearly half of Australia's gaming machines were in New South Wales.
 At the time, 21% of all the gambling machines in the world were operating in Australia and, on a per capita basis, Australia had roughly five times as many gaming machines as the United States.
 Australia ranks 8th in total number of gaming machines after Japan, U.S.A., Italy, U.K., Spain and Germany.
 This primarily is because gaming machines have been legal in the state of New South Wales since 1956; over time, the number of machines has grown to 97,103 (at December 2010, including the Australian Capital Territory).
 By way of comparison, the U.S. State of Nevada, which legalised gaming including slots several decades before N.S.W., had 190,135 slots operating.

 Revenue from gaming machines in pubs and clubs accounts for more than half of the $4 billion in gambling revenue collected by state governments in fiscal year 2002–03.

-In Queensland, gaming machines in pubs and clubs must provide a return rate of 85%, while machines located in casinos must provide a return rate of 90%.
-Most other states have similar provisions.
-In Victoria, gaming machines must provide a minimum return rate of 87% (including jackpot contribution), including machines in Crown Casino.
-As of December 1, 2007, Victoria banned gaming machines that accepted $100 notes; all gaming machines made since 2003 comply with this rule.
-This new law also banned machines with an automatic play option.
-One exception exists in Crown Casino for any player with a VIP loyalty card: they can still insert $100 notes and use an autoplay feature (whereby the machine will automatically play until credit is exhausted or the player intervenes).
-All gaming machines in Victoria have an information screen accessible to the user by pressing the "i key" button, showing the game rules, paytable, return to player percentage, and the top and bottom five combinations with their odds.
-These combinations are stated to be played on a minimum bet (usually 1 credit per line, with 1 line or reel played, although some newer machines do not have an option to play 1 line; some machines may only allow maximum lines to be played), excluding feature wins.